 First of all, the plot of land should be Constructable/Buildable:

 - “intravilan” – meaning the plot is inside the city perimeter.
 Nevertheless, if the land is outside the city limits (extravilan) it can be built if an Urban Zone Plan (PUZ – Plan Urbanistic General) is initiated by the owner of the land.
 The scope of this project is to set a zone regulation that will allow buildings to be erected.
 The City Hall or the County Hall should approve first this project.

 - Listed as constructible by the Local Regulation (Local Town or Village Planning Regulation – “Regulamentul Local de Urbanism”)

 - Acceptable by the Local Regulation for the specific function (eg Residential, High Rise Residential, Commercial, Industrial, etc).

 - Allowed for specific heights of the buildings, land occupancy percentage, land utilization coefficient.

 Second, the land should be not in any of the situations when specific restrictions might apply:

 - If the land is affected by electrical, phone, gas, water, sewerage installations.
 The restrictions might vary from withdrawals to interdiction to build

 - The land is subject to expropriation by the City Hall or by the Government as a Zone Urban Plan is approved.
-In this case the expropriation might occur in a very long term and the interdiction to build will be set on the plot of land.
+In this case, the expropriation might occur in the very long term and the interdiction to build will be set on the plot of land.

 Ways to verify if the land is suitable for construction